Why train at DABATEM?

 TRAINING PROGRAM II: RESEARCH ASSISTANT TRAINING

 Professor Basoglu seeks long-term volunteer research assistants to help him with his work.
 Those with an interest in applying such a position need to satisfy the following requirements:

 - Aspirations for an academic career in psychological trauma and high motivation for advanced research training

 - A working knowledge of SPSS and data analysis

 - A good command of MS Office applications

 - Fluency in both spoken and written English

-- Ability to hold the position for at least 3 years after the completion of the trial period
+- Ability to hold the position (at least part-time) for at least 2 years after the completion of the trial period

-A long-term research assistant position offers a unique opportunity to gain experience in research methodology and write-up and publication of articles.
+Candidates will go through 3 months of (free) training to familiarize them with Professor Basoglu’s past and present work.
+A long-term research assistant position offers a unique opportunity to gain experience in in Control-Focused Behavioral Treatment, research methodology, and write-up and publication of articles.
 In some cases an opportunity to write-up articles for publication based on DABATEM’s database (data from projects completed in the past) might be offered to assistants deemed capable of undertaking such a task (though this privilege should not be taken for granted in advance).